JesusCoyotzi/SparseMapper/README.md

 ### Preprocessor

-The raw point cloud should be preprocessed before quantization, this implies removing point too far and too close, from the sensor as those have a lot of noise then apply a voxelization filter to downsample the cloud and finally transform all point to a more convenient reference frame, usually the robot base or if available the map.
+The raw point cloud should be preprocessed before quantization, this implies removing point too far and too close, from the sensor as those have a lot of noise, then apply a voxelization filter to downsample the cloud and finally transform all point to a more convenient reference frame, usually the robot base or if available the map.